73 Sights in Antwerp, Belgium (with Map and Images)

 Wikipedia: École supérieure de navigation d'Anvers (FR), Url, Heritage Website

 The Middelheim Museum is a Belgian open-air museum for modern and contemporary sculpture.
-The museum is located in the Middelheim Park, part of the Nachtegalenpark, in Antwerp.
+It is located in the Middelheim Park, part of the Nachtegalenpark, in Antwerp.
 The sculpture park is about thirty hectares in size.
-The museum is the oldest of its kind and enjoys international renown.
-It was opened in 1951 under the name Open Air Museum for Sculpture Middelheim.
+The museum is the oldest of its kind and enjoys international fame.
+It was opened in 1951 under the name Open Air Museum of Sculpture Middelheim.

 Wikipedia: Openluchtmuseum voor beeldhouwkunst Middelheim (NL), Website, Url

 The Antwerp Courthouse, often referred to as the Butterfly Palace, is a building in the south of the Belgian city of Antwerp.
-It is located on Place Bolivar, where the Gare du Midi used to be.
+It is located on the Bolivarplaats, where the South Station used to be.
 The building was designed by Richard Rogers.

-Museum Vleeshuis in Antwerp is a monumental former guildhall located on the Vleeshouwerstraat between the Drie Hespenstraat and the Repenstraat.
+Museum Vleeshuis in Antwerp is a monumental former guild house located on the Vleeshouwerstraat between the Drie Hespenstraat and the Repenstraat.
 The building dates from the beginning of the sixteenth century.
 Since 1913, it has been a museum for applied arts, including musical instruments.
-Since 2006, it has been dedicated to 800 years of musical life in Antwerp and the Low Countries.
+Since 2006, the whole has been dedicated to 800 years of musical life in Antwerp and the Low Countries.

 Wikipedia: Vleeshuis (Antwerpen) (NL), Website, Heritage Website